 Cost: Free but you might want to grab a Mexican meal or drink from the funky restaurant, Federales.

-14. White Cacadu Mural at The Diver
+14. White Cacadu Mural

 Another sensational mural to brandish the streets of Chicago, this zesty piece of street art features a larger than life cacadu lounging happily among flamingo pink and coral-hued Hawaiian hibiscus blooms and a monstera leaf.